-Inputs may be assigned by double-clicking the name of an Array.
+Inputs may be assigned by double-clicking the turquoise-colored bar when the array is populated in network view.
 This opens the Input Configuration dialog box where you can select how you will feed audio to the System.
 Following are the available options based on the Mode you select: